 After a dignified lunch at Cafe Laurent, it’s worth heading over to Beer Factory, one of the city’s original microbreweries.
 Standing in the boisterous corner of Plaza Vieja, Beer Factory is a real nucleus of good time drinking in the city.

-Selling smooth cold traditional beer, unchanged in decades, both locals and tourists sit along the sturdy wooden benches and watch the world go by on the cobbled streets of Havana.
+Selling smooth cold traditional beer, unchanged in decades, both locals and tourists sit along with the sturdy wooden benches and watch the world go by on the cobbled streets of Havana.

 If you prefer a drink inside, the Beer Factory is home to a bright and atmospheric beer hall.
-Choose from three types of beer; light, amber or dark – or one of each – just try not to let that day drinking get the better of you.
+Choose from three types of beer; light, amber or dark – or one of each – just try not to let that day’s drinking get the better of you.
 If it does, it’s back to the hotel or Casa Particular for an afternoon siesta.